-The purpose of these guidelines is to outline the level of discretionary relief that can be considered and granted to eligible non-domestic ratepayers within the District.
+- The purpose of this policy is to determine the level of discretionary relief that can be granted to eligible non-domestic ratepayers within the District.

 Objectives